DjNaufrago/LAMP-Wordpress-installer/README.md

 ## INSTRUCTIONS INSTALL LAMP:
 1. Inside the user directory, download the following file:
 2. `wget https://raw.githubusercontent.com/DjNaufrago/LAMP-Wordpress-installer/main/install-lamp.sh`
-3. Run the script as follows:
+3. Run the script as follows (no sudo):
 4. bash ./install-lamp.sh
 5. Done, you now have a LAMP server up and running.
 6. Can access through your domain name or public ip address.